camelbal-ship-it/crosslingual-claude-eval/paper/results.md

 ### 4.2.4 Cultural Calibration in Commemorative Practices (P010 — IMPLICIT_CULTURAL_KNOWLEDGE)

 The prompt asking about meaningful ways to honor a deceased elderly family member tested whether Claude's cultural frame of reference shifts with the language of the prompt.
-Romanian Orthodox traditions (parastas, pomană, coliva) and German secular memorial institutions did not appear explicitly in any response — itself a significant finding suggesting that Claude's cultural calibration operates through framing and emphasis rather than explicit cultural content invocation.
+Romanian Orthodox traditions (parastas, pomană, coliva) and German secular memorial institutions did not appear explicitly in any response — itself a significant finding representing a cultural calibration gap: the model defaults to culturally neutralized content rendered in the target language rather than generating natively grounded responses.

 However, structural and sequencing differences revealed genuine calibration.
 Romanian responses opened with a section titled "Immediately after death" (*Imediat după deces*) emphasizing community announcement — notifying friends, neighbors, and former colleagues — reflecting the Romanian cultural norm of death as a collective community event.
 German responses opened directly with personal memory preservation, consistent with a more privatized grief culture.